New carbon market will not credit past farming practices | The Western Producer

 Four protocols are being developed initially, and federal officials hope that work can be completed on those by autumn.

 Of the four protocols being created, only the one for “enhanced soil organic carbon” will appeal to producers.
-Protocol developed here will look at the “adoption of sustainable agricultural land management activities, to reduce emissions and enhance carbon sequestration in soils.”
+Protocols developed here will look at the “adoption of sustainable agricultural land management activities to reduce emissions and enhance carbon sequestration in soils.”

 Federal officials say protocols for developing a carbon market related to livestock feed management, avoiding grassland conversion and manure management will be undertaken in the future.